 These are the U.S. Post Office requirements to keep in mind when designing an envelope:

-There are four popular sizes for sticky notes:
+There are four most popular sizes for sticky notepads:

 - 3″ x 3″